Chloe Kim defends halfpipe gold at 2022 Winter Olympics

 — On Her Turf (@OnHerTurf) February 10, 2022

-Kim cruised into the Olympic final, with announcers describing her 87.75 qualifying run as “low gear” and “a walk in the park.”
+Faced with the prospect of being twice as famous after her second gold, Kim said she’s much better prepared for the hoopla to come.

+“I’m in a much better headspace,” she said.
+“I have a much better idea of what to expect and I’m so eager to see my loved ones – my family, my dog, my boyfriend – so I think that will keep me happy and I’m just going to feel all the feelings.”

-With her result in Beijing, she continues a U.S. trend in this event.
-U.S. women have won the last four gold medals in women’s snowboard halfpipe and have collected 10 out of 18 medals available since snowboarding made its debut in 1998 in Nagano.
+With her result in Beijing, Kim continues a U.S. trend in this event: U.S. women have won the last four gold medals in women’s snowboard halfpipe and have collected 10 out of 18 medals available since snowboarding made its debut in 1998 in Nagano.

 On Chloe Kim going for the first 1260 in a women's snowboard halfpipe competition: Shaun White won the 2006 Olympics with back-to-back 1080s (in 18-foot pipe; 22 feet ever since).
 Kim won 2018 Olympics with back-to-back 1080s.
 First 1260 in Olympic men's competition was 2010.